 The purpose of the PRA is to minimize the burden on the public.
 The PRA is intended to ensure that the information collected under the proposed action is needed and is collected in an efficient manner (44 U.S.C.
 3501 (1)).
-The authority to manage information collection and record keeping requirements is vested with the Director of the Office of Management and Budget (OMB).
+The authority to manage information collection and record keeping requirements is vested with the Director of OMB.
 This authority encompasses establishment of guidelines and policies, approval of information collection requests, and reduction of paperwork burdens and duplications.
-The PRA requires NMFS to obtain approval from the OMB before requesting most types of fishery information from the public.
+The PRA requires NMFS to obtain approval from OMB before requesting most types of fishery information from the public.
 Actions in this document are not expected to affect PRA.